-Sales process is often considered as a sales rep’s roadmap.
+The sales process is often considered a sales rep’s roadmap.
 Following a roadmap is not about guiding sales reps to “do this, then do that.”
 Rather, a sales process with clear steps and objectives should act as a GPS.
 Understanding what each step entails helps sales reps understand where they are in the process, when it is time to move on to the next step and when to change their path.

 2. Find the Cause of Stalled Sales

-Adopting a sales process helps selling professionals to determine the root cause of stalled sales.
+Adopting a sales process helps selling professionals determine the root cause of stalled sales.
 By following a set of steps, you will be able to evaluate whether your actions were effective or not, how many of them you needed, and what proved to be a failure or a waste of time.